Flight recorder: Regulation

+The first regulatory attempt to require flight data recorders occurred in April 1941, when the Civil Aeronautics Board (CAB) required flight recorders on passenger aircraft that would record the aircraft's altitude and whether the radio transmitter was turned on or off.
+The compliance deadline for that regulation was extended several times, until June 1944 when the requirement was rescinded due to maintenance problems and the lack of parts due to World War 2.
+A similar regulation was adopted in September 1947, which required recorders in aircraft of 10000 lbs or more, but that requirement was again rescinded in July 1948 because of a lack of availability of reliable devices.
+In August 1957, the CAB adopted amendments to flight regulations that required the installation of flight recorders by July 1958 in all aircraft over 12500 lbs and that were operated at altitudes over 25,000 feet.
+The requirements were further amended in September 1959, requiring the retention of records for 60 days, and the operation of the flight recorders continuously from the time of takeoff roll to the completion of the landing roll.

 In the investigation of the 1960 crash of Trans Australia Airlines Flight 538 at Mackay, Queensland, the inquiry judge strongly recommended that flight recorders be installed in all Australian airliners.
 Australia became the first country in the world to make cockpit-voice recording compulsory.

-The United States' first CVR rules were passed in 1964, requiring all turbine and piston aircraft with four or more engines to have CVRs by March 1, 1967.
-As of 2008 it is an FAA requirement that the CVR recording duration is a minimum of two hours, following the NTSB recommendation that it should be increased from its previously-mandated 30-minute duration.
+The United States' first cockpit voice recorder rules were passed in 1964, requiring all turbine and piston aircraft with four or more engines to have CVRs by March 1, 1967.
+As of 2008 it is an FAA requirement that the CVR recording duration is a minimum of two hours, following the NTSB recommendation that it should be increased from its previously mandated 30-minute duration.
 From 2014 the United States requires flight data recorders and cockpit voice recorders on aircraft that have 20 or more passenger seats, or those that have six or more passenger seats, are turbine-powered, and require two pilots.

-For US air carriers and manufacturers, the National Transportation Safety Board (NTSB) is responsible for investigating accidents and safety-related incidents.
+For US air carriers and manufacturers, the NTSB is responsible for investigating accidents and safety-related incidents.
 The NTSB also serves in an advisory role for many international investigations not under its formal jurisdiction.
 The NTSB does not have regulatory authority, but must depend on legislation and other government agencies to act on its safety recommendations.
-In addition, 49 USC Section 1114(c) prohibits the NTSB from making the audio recordings public except by written transcript.
+In addition, after the public outcry that followed recordings released for the crash of Delta Air Lines Flight 1141 in 1988, 49 USC Section 1114(c) prohibits the NTSB from making the audio recordings public except when related to a safety investigation, and in such cases the release is only in the form of a written transcript.

 The ARINC Standards are prepared by the Airlines Electronic Engineering Committee (AEEC).
 The 700 Series of standards describe the form, fit, and function of avionics equipment installed predominately on transport category aircraft.
 The FDR is defined by ARINC Characteristic 747.
 The CVR is defined by ARINC Characteristic 757.